Shopify Image Optimization in 9 Steps

 Testing for SEO:

 You can’t really test how improving image SEO will affect overall search rankings, though there are good SEO tools for checking you are following best practices.
-Make sure you regularly check that all your images have alt tags using the AdResults tool and observe the rankings of the URLs you actively optimized.
+Make sure you regularly check that all your images have alt tags and observe the rankings of the URLs you actively optimized.
+You can use the free TinyIMG Chrome extension to monitor if all the images on your page have alt tags.

 Testing for page speed: